As an artist I’ve dealt with all kinds of promoters throughout my career. They can all be clumped into two basic categories:

 However, we still have issues with certain promoters who made life really difficult.
 This became incredibly frustrating, because the time I wanted to spend in studio was now being replaced with chasing clients for payment.
 It’s also incredibly difficult to get in the right headspace when you have to keep reminding yourself that a client still hasn’t paid you.

 Most events we play are successful, but for whatever reason we sometimes played shows that didn’t get the kind of numbers that the promoter wanted.
 Understandably, it’s a risk to throw an event with big overheads and various factors at play – the weather, other events in the area, ticket prices and where you advertise all contribute to whether an event is successful or not.
 But whatever the reason, clients who don’t want to pay will often try and blame you that the event wasn’t successful.
 It was extremely important for me to realise that it was never my fault if an event didn’t do well.
 I provided a service, I expect payment for my service regardless of whether the event was a success or not.
 Even if there are only 10 people in the crowd, we will put on a fantastic show for those 10 people.
-The same goes if we’re playing to 10,000 people, because the quality of our performance doesn’t depend on how many people are there, it depends on what we’re getting paid.
+The same goes if we’re playing to 10,000 people, because the quality of our performance doesn’t depend on how many people are there.
+If you put on a good show, you deserve to get paid for the time and effort that went into your performance.

 What I did right: